 The Department of Kinesiology and Health Education (KHE) offers a minor which gives undergraduate students from outside the Kinesiology and Health Education major the opportunity to take courses in health behavior, human movement, physical culture, sport, and much more.

 A transcript-recognized minor in KHE requires 15 hours of coursework in KIN and HED with a minimum of 6 upper-division hours.
 Prerequisites for classes must be met and some classes have limited spaces available.

 A minor in Kinesiology and Health Education can complement studies in nutrition, business, communication, natural sciences, pre-med, social work, and education.

 Kinesiology and Health Education is a diverse department with a wide variety of classes and topics related to sports, physiology, and health.
-This unique minor offers students the chance to design a broad-based minor by taking almost any combination of KIN or HED classes.
-Students also have the option to focus on an area of interest.
+This unique minor offers you the chance to design a broad-based minor by taking almost any combination of KIN or HED classes.
+You also have the option to focus on an area of interest.
 Recommendations for focused tracks include: